-No, they will not likely ever crack the list of the top 10 fitness influencers on Instagram and have millions of followers, but they will slowly and steadily build their audience and will monetize that audience by selling workout plans, training groups, and other fitness products to followers who are eager for more.
+They may not even crack the list of the top 10 fitness influencers on Instagram and have millions of followers, but they will slowly and steadily build their audience and will monetize that audience by selling workout plans, training groups, and other fitness products to followers who are eager for more.

 Maybe Instagram fitness marketing just isn’t for you.
 Never fear, there’s another tried-and-true marketing channel that in comparison may seem quaint, but it’s no less powerful.
 Email.
-Yes, email.
-Here are some ideas for learning how to do fitness email marketing:
+Here are some ideas on how to successfully market your fitness business through email.

-- Create a fitness email newsletter – Provide valuable health and fitness information to your newsletter subscribers, write consistently, and then include a clear call to action to sign up for your online training or purchase one of your workout plans or groups.
+- Create a fitness email newsletter – Provide valuable health and fitness information to your newsletter subscribers, write consistently, and then include a clear call to action to sign up for your online training or purchase one of your workout plans.

 - Add a contact form to your website – Encourage people to reach out to you with questions.
 Inbound interest can then be converted into a paid online training relationship.

-- Marketing automation – Using the Exercise.com platform you can intelligently and automatically send out smart marketing automated emails based on triggers your leads and clients take (completing an assessment online, starting/finishing a workout plan, etc.)
+- Marketing automation – On the Exercise.com platform you can intelligently and automatically send outsmart marketing automated emails based on triggers your leads and clients take (completing an assessment online, starting/finishing a workout plan, etc.)

-If you sell football performance workouts, write about getting ready for football season.
-If you sell a post-pregnancy workout group, write about juggling family and fitness.
+If you sell football performance workouts, write about preparing for football season.
+If you sell a post-pregnancy workout plan, write about juggling family and fitness.
 You get the idea.
-The major advantage to this approach is that you are likely already the expert in a given niche.
+The major advantage of this approach is that you are likely already the expert in a given niche.
 Now you just need to take the time to get your expertise in writing and then use it to attract people to your training products.

 Here are seven tips for marketing your personal training service: